rishi-sheladiya-26/Briefly/README.md

-# 🚀 NewsAggregator - Shared Cloud Database
+# ⚡ Briefly - Smart News Aggregator

-A Django-based news aggregation web app with **shared cloud database** using Supabase.
+A Django-based news aggregation web app with AI-powered summaries and **shared cloud database** using Supabase.

 ## ⚡ Quick Start for Friends